 Putting Our Vets to Work

-I believe that after all that they have sacrificed for our country, no veteran should be homeless or jobless.
-That’s why I supported the Veterans Economic Opportunity Act, which created a new office at the Veterans Administration to better administer the VA’s current vocational and educational programs, as well as other social services.
+Jim believes that after all that they have sacrificed for our country, no veteran should be homeless or jobless.
+That’s why he supported the Veterans Economic Opportunity Act, which created a new office at the Veterans Administration to better administer the VA’s current vocational and educational programs, as well as other social services.

 Combating Homelessness, Improving Housing Assistance

 Nationwide, 60,000 veterans are still living on the streets or in uncertain housing situations.
-My office works continuously with the Department of Housing and Urban Development and the VA to secure VA Supportive Housing, or VASH, vouchers for rental assistance and supportive care services.
-I supported legislation to make more veterans eligible for federal housing aid, like Section 8 rental assistance and public housing programs.
-I believe that veterans should receive fair access to federal housing and homeless assistance programs.
+Jim’s office works continuously with the Department of Housing and Urban Development and the VA to secure VA Supportive Housing, or VASH, vouchers for rental assistance and supportive care services.
+Jim supported legislation to make more veterans eligible for federal housing aid, like Section 8 rental assistance and public housing programs.
+He believe that veterans should receive fair access to federal housing and homeless assistance programs.